Top 10 Myths about Bad Credit and Mobile Phone Contracts

 Experian are a credit reference agency.
 All they do is compile and hold your data.
 They don’t make decisions on whether you get a mobile phone or not.

 That’s decision is up to the network.
 They check the information in your report along with other information you provide them.
 This information is then used to calculate your credit score.
-And is then used to to help them decide whether to offer your a mobile phone contract.
+And is then used to help them decide whether to offer you a mobile phone contract.

 Myth 5: I am on a credit blacklist so phone companies won’t touch me.